Sulejman Pasha Tomb

 The Sulejman Pasha Tomb (Tyrbja e Sulejman Pashës) was the tomb of the Ottoman general of Albanian origin named Sulejman Bargjini.
 The tomb was ruined in November 1944 together with the Sulejman Pasha Mosque, and subsequently destroyed by the communist government.
 The monument of the "Unknown Soldier" (Ushtari i panjohur) was built later upon their former location.

-It stood next to the Sylejman Pasha Mosque and is not to be confused with the Kapllan Pasha Tomb which was in the same neighborhood graveyard and still exists today.
+The former tomb was located adjacent the former Sylejman Pasha Mosque, also partially destroyed in November 1944; and razed in 1945.
+The Kapllan Pasha Tomb, located in the same neighborhood graveyard, remains existent.